Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The platform is built to scale and supports up to 10,000 users.
 You can also try it for free with a seven-day trial.

-Jira Software is Jira’s main product offering.
-This is the project management and issue tracking solution that’s been discussed throughout the bulk of this guide.
+This is the project management and issue tracking solution that makes project management a breeze.
 When most people refer to “Jira” they’re referring to Jira Software, even though there are several other Jira products.

 Again, this solution is designed specifically for agile software development teams.
 It helps agile teams plan sprints, allocate tasks, and prioritize work with total transparency and team visibility.